Hailey Rosary’s Apogee

 While they waited for their gear to be painted the group continued to ogle the outlet’s more expensive show pieces.
 There was an Amazon battle axe in a glass case that had been used in the War of Cousins.
 Its blade was etched with initials, some large and some small.
 Some Amazon and some Leprechaun.
 They all remembered that a planet like Sunsa, where everyone lived together, was only possible because both subspecies had banded together and fought for their right to exist.
 The Amazons had earned their three worlds, the Leprechauns their six, and the ancestral strain of man had taken the rest.
 Looking at it, Natalie had to admit she was impressed.
 Every notch in the blade was a statement of purpose.
 A declaration of the legitimacy of their lives.
 She wondered if she was headed for a battle like that.

 Later that afternoon she showed up at the police station to answer their questions.
 No, she did not know the man that attacked the clinic.
 No, she did not see his face.
 Yes, there were others with her.
 They were potential donors, but she could not remember their names.
 It seemed the farcoward’s wrecking ball had smashed through her memory as well.
 They thanked her for her time.
 On her way back she looked at all the forms on her datawatch for starting the repair work.
-Do I even want it repaired?
-Why would I want to help him?
-What will the girls think of me?
+Did she even want it repaired?
+Why would she want to help him?
+What would the girls think of her?
 In the end she sent the forms along to another employee and told her she could run the repair operation.
 She’d been gunning for her position anyway and often quietly griped about nepotism.
 Natalie tried to call her mother again but still could not get through.

 That evening she asked Dana to give her a few lessons with her shield.
 He agreed, and Buck was all too happy to pretend to be a mugger for their exercises.
 She ended up bouncing the small man off her shield and onto a bed twenty times before they called it a night.
 This time she took a room next to the rest of them.